-What do I need to know to protect the confidentiality, integrity, and availability of Personal Health Information in my EHR system?
+How do I protect the confidentiality, integrity, and availability of personal health information in my EHR system?

-Privacy is an individual’s right to keep certain Personal Health Information free from unauthorized access.
-Security is the means to control access and protect this information from accidental or intentional disclosure.
-Your practice is responsible for protecting the confidentiality, integrity, and availability of personal health information in your EHR system.
+Privacy refers to an individual’s right to keep certain personal health information free from unauthorized access.
+Security is the means to control access and to protect this information from accidental or intentional disclosure.
+Your practice is responsible for protecting the confidentiality, integrity, and availability of personal health information in your electronic health record (EHR) system.

-Everyone has a role to play in the privacy and security of electronic health information — it is truly a shared responsibility.
-Healthcare providers are required to comply with the law that protects a person’s right to privacy.
+Everyone plays a role in securing electronic health information — it’s truly a shared responsibility.
+Health care providers must comply with the law that protects a person’s right to privacy.

-Adherence to privacy and security standards creates trust with your patients so that they are certain that the confidentiality and accuracy of their electronic health information is secure.
-This creates an environment where patients are more willing to share their health information so that you have a more complete picture of patients’ overall health and together, you and your patients can make more-informed decisions.
+Adherence to privacy and security standards fosters patient trust.
+It assures patients that their electronic health information — while under your control — will remain confidential, accurate, and secure.
+This creates an environment where patients are more willing to share their health information, which gives providers a more complete picture of patients’ overall health.
+Together, providers and their patients can make more-informed decisions.